 Many SDGs funding gap schemes offer investors the carrot of risk mitigation using public or not-for-profit funds.
 While this works for institutional investors, private wealth would be happy to take on additional investment risk if money was used to boost returns instead.

-Which SDGs should private wealth focus on fulfilling?
+Continue reading Which SDGs should private wealth focus on fulfilling?

 It is clear, that private wealth alone cannot fulfil all of the SDGs.
 In our qualitative analysis we highlight those where private wealth has the biggest impact.